Afyyra/e-Portfolio/README.md

 # 👩‍🎓PROFILE SECTION
 ## About Me
-- 🎓 A student at University Technology Malaysia
-- 🌟 Hoping to delve into Virtual Reality and Augmented Reality for professsional growth
-- ✨ Always stay updated with the latest technology and innovation
+My name is Nur Elisa Afira, and I am a first-year student at Universiti Teknologi Malaysia, where I am pursuing a Bachelor’s degree in Computer Science (graphic and Multimedia software) with honour.
+I am passionate about programming, which has led me to delve deeply into this subject, and I am eager to learn and progress academically and personally.

 ## Contact
 * Email : nurelisaafira@graduate.utm.my or elisa.afyyra@gmail.com